KarimAlMaghribi/Regress/README.md

 The CI workflow installs these packages automatically.

+## Usage

+`text-extraction` now takes the path to a PDF either as the first command line argument or via the `PDF_PATH` environment variable.
+The `classifier` expects an `OPENAI_API_KEY` environment variable.

+The `prompt-manager` uses a lightweight SQLite database located at `prompts.db`.
+It exposes `/prompts` to retrieve all stored prompts and automatically creates the table on startup if it does not exist.

 ## Running with Docker

 Build and start all services, including the frontend, via Docker Compose: